 I am a trained architectural technician.
 I use my understanding of how buildings work and construction drawing techniques to inform my work in the urban environment.

 I strongly believe in leaving space in a painting.
 I find drawing every leaf on every tree or even, every tree isn’t necessary, it’s not about documenting everything in front of you.
 I like to give the viewer the opportunity to fill in the blanks for themselves and engage with the painting.

-For prep sketches I use a Moleskine watercolour sketchbook, my favourite Kaweco Sports fountain pen with Kaweco water soluble inks in various colours, supported by a small travel palette of a dozen Winsor & Newton artist quality half pans.
+For prep sketches I use a Moleskine watercolour sketchbook, my favourite Kaweco Sports fountain pen with Kaweco water soluble inks in various colours, supported by a small travel palette of a dozen Daniel Smith artist quality half pans.

-For finished pieces I use 0.05, 0.1, 0.5 & 0.8mm Uni Pin fineliners and other pens such as a Sailor Fude 55, Pilot Parallel pens and the ubiquitous Lamy Safari.
+For finished pieces I use 0.05, 0.1, 0.5 & 0.8mm Uni Pin fineliners and other pens such as Uni Posca markers, a Sailor Fude 55, Pilot Parallel pens and the ubiquitous Lamy Safari.

-I use Winsor & Newton and Daniel Smith artist quality tube watercolours and a beautiful Kremer Pigments palette of 14 monochrome colours ranging from Titanium White to Furnace Black.
+I use Daniel Smith artist quality tube watercolours and a beautiful Kremer Pigments palette of 14 monochrome colours ranging from Titanium White to Furnace Black.

 My paper of choice is Saunders Waterford 140lb Rough.
-However, for my Landscape Artist of the Year piece at Loch Fyne, I used a sheet of Arches 300lb Rough, which I will definitely use again.
+However, for my Landscape Artist of the Year piece at Loch Fyne, I used a sheet of Arches 300lb Rough, which I use every now and then.